EricToshio/console-chat/README.md

-# console-chat
+# Overview
-Simple system console chat
+This project is a console chat for linux.
+It was created for a college laboratory of Operating systems, where the main purpose is to create a program in C/C++ that uses Threads.